VR property owners face likely tax hike

 Villa Rica property owners can expect a tax increase this year — but probably not the 24.5% hike that city officials have requested.

-The city has advertised raising the millage rate for the city by slightly more than 1 mill, a rate that will generate an estimated $4.5 million in revenue, a net increase of over $893,000 than was created from property taxes last year.
+The city has advertised raising the millage rate for the city by slightly more than 1 mill, a rate that will generate an estimated $4.5 million in revenue, a net increase of more than $893,000 than was created from property taxes last year.

 Because it is a tax increase, Villa Rica citizens will have an opportunity to comment on the plan in three public hearings.
 The first of these took place on Aug.
 13. There will be two more public meetings on Aug.
 25, the same day that the city council is expected to adopt the tax rate.